 Our clinical program in Fabry Disease is supported from in-house research and development.
 A preclinical, ex vivo study, examining the effect of apabetalone on primary blood cells taken directly from Fabry Disease patients, is currently underway.
 On May 30, 2017, we announced that Health Canada, Therapeutic Products Directorate ("TPD"), approved our request to proceed with a clinical trial with our lead compound apabetalone in patients with Fabry disease.
 This study is an open-label, exploratory clinical study to assess the patient safety and effect on key biomarkers of apabetalone in subjects with Fabry disease for up to 16 weeks.
 The primary objective of the study is to evaluate the safety and tolerability of apabetalone in patients with Fabry disease.
 Secondary objectives include evaluating the effect of apabetalone in subjects with Fabry disease as determined by change in key biomarkers including alkaline phosphatase ("ALP"), high-sensitivity C-reactive protein (hs-CRP), and other well-known markers for chronic kidney disease.
-The study population will consist of two cohorts: Cohort 1: Patients with Fabry disease receiving enzyme replacement therapy ("ERT") and Cohort 2: Patients with Fabry disease not receiving ERT.
-We intend to proceed with the planned Phase 2a clinical trial once we raise the required capital.
-Patients with Fabry disease experience various heart, kidney, and dermatological complications with stroke, heart disease and kidney complications being the top causes of mortality.
+The study population will consist of two cohorts: Cohort 1: Patients with Fabry disease receiving enzyme replacement therapy ("ERT") and Cohort 2: Patients with Fabry disease experience various heart, kidney, and dermatological complications with stroke, heart disease and kidney complications being the top causes of mortality.
 Current medications approved for Fabry disease are not sufficient and there remains a large unmet need.